This article provides information about getting support with overcoming shyness and social anxiety at University.

-The Student Wellbeing Service hosts a range of workshops and courses for learning skills to tackle common issues like stress and anxiety.
+The Student Wellbeing Service hosts a range of events, courses and workshops programme for learning skills to tackle common issues like stress and anxiety.
 The emphasis on these courses is on learning skills and you will not need to share any personal reasons for attending, or any other details which you don’t wish to share.
 Many students who attend a course or workshop comment that they find it helpful to know that others might be having similar feelings or experiences - and that there are things that you can do to make things better.

-Our popular 'From Stress to Success' and 'Keep Calm' courses run several times a term and there are several workshops on relevant topics like exam anxiety, panic, sleep, procrastination, perfectionism, and living life to the full.
+Our popular 'From Stress to Success' course and various workshops like 'Keep calm and carry on', 'stress less, stay well' and 'mood boost' run several times a term and there are various other workshops on relevant topics like anxiety, panic, sleep, procrastination, perfectionism, sensational strategies, and being more compassionate towards yourself.
 You may also find it helpful to attend a course on mindfulness.
-Consult our course and workshop programme to find out more.
+Consult our events, courses and workshops programme to find out more.